Evaluating Search Engines and Large Language Models for Answering Health Questions: Results

-We ran McNemar's test to ascertain the significance of performance differences between the leading models.
-The comparison between ChatGPT and GPT-4 showed no significant difference in 7 out of 9 cases (3 datasets x 3 prompts).
-The comparison between ChatGPT and Llama2 revealed no significant difference in 7 out of 9 cases, and the comparison between GPT-4 and Llama2 showed no significant differences at all.
-The pairwise comparisons of d-003 vs ChatGPT, d-003 vs Llama2, and d-003 vs GPT-4 produced a higher frequency of statistically significant outcomes, but, still, a majority of compared cases resulted in no significant differences.
+We ran McNemar's test to ascertain the statistical significance of the pairwise performance disparities between the leading models.
+The comparison between GPT-4 and ChatGPT showed no significant difference in 7 out of 9 cases (3 datasets x 3 prompts).
+The comparison between Llama3 --or its fine-tuned version, MedLlama3-- and ChatGPT revealed no significant difference in almost all cases.
+However, when compared against GPT-4, both Llama3 and MedLlama3 were significantly better for the 2021 collection.
+Additionally, MedLlama3 was statistically better than Llama3 when no context was provided.
+On the other hand, the statistic tests confirmed that GPT-4 dominated Llama3/MedLlama3 in the 2022 collection.

+The pairwise comparisons of ChatGPT vs d-003, Llama3 vs d-003, MedLlama3 vs d-003 and GPT-4 vs d-003 produced a higher frequency of statistically significant outcomes, but still, a majority of compared cases resulted in no significant differences.

-Comparing the 0-shot results achieved by LLMs (Figure \ref{fig:zeroshot}) with those achieved by SEs (Figure \ref{fig:cum-accuracy-all}) we can observe that, in general, LLMs produce a higher proportion of correct answers.
-Even the user behaviour evaluation (Figure \ref{fig:user-heuristic}), which simulates users skipping non-answers from SE results, yields effectiveness statistics that are inferior to those obtained with LLMs.
-This suggests that the huge amounts of training data of the LLMs and their advanced reasoning capabilities are key advantages compared to the extraction of responses from a few top ranked search results.
+Comparing the 0-shot results achieved by LLMs (Figure \ref{fig:zeroshot}) with those achieved by SEs (Figure \ref{fig:cum-accuracy-all}), we can observe that, in general, LLMs produce higher performance.
+Even the user behavior evaluation (Figure \ref{fig:user-heuristic}), which simulates users skipping non-answers from SE results, yields effectiveness statistics that are inferior to those obtained with LLMs.
+This suggests that the huge amounts of training data of the LLMs and their advanced reasoning capabilities are key advantages compared to the extraction of responses from a few top-ranked search results.